TaleSpin (Sega video game)

-TaleSpin is a platform game for the Sega Genesis, TurboGrafx-16, and Game Gear.
+TaleSpin is a platform game for the Sega Genesis and Game Gear.
 It is based on the Disney animated series of the same name.
 Sega released the game on the Sega Mega Drive/Genesis in 1992 and Game Gear in 1993.
-NEC made its own game for their TurboGrafx-16 system in 1991.

 Plot

 This game involves the adventures of Baloo and Kit Cloudkicker, two bears delivering cargo for Rebecca Cunningham, another bear.
 However, Shere Khan, the evil tiger tycoon, wants to put Rebecca out of business, so he hires air pirates, led by Don Karnage, to do his dirty work.

-In the Sega Genesis and Game Gear games, Baloo and Kit face up against Shere Khan's company in a contest to earn a lifetime work contract from the city of Cape Suzette.
+Baloo and Kit face up against Shere Khan's company in a contest to earn a lifetime work contract from the city of Cape Suzette.

-In the TurboGrafx game, Louie tells Baloo of an ancient artifact, the pieces of which are scattered across the road.

 Gameplay

 Mega Drive/Genesis

 The Sega Mega Drive/Genesis version of the game is a platform game for up to two players, playing as either Baloo or Kit.
 The aim of each level is to collect at least 10 cargo boxes in order to open the exit.